 I followed the directions to a tee for making a classic pie crust here.
 I tested this crust using a few different combinations of Earth Balance and was just never impressed with the outcome.
 The top crust baked well, but the bottom was always quite greasy and bland.

 It did make a gorgeous lattice crust though!
 I also paired it with a pecan praline on top of the filling.

 Next up, the hearty spelt crust and classic filling!

 While this spelt crust is anything but classic and flaky it’s one of my favourites simply because it’s easy, there’s no chilling required, and it’s healthier than than most.
-The crust is very dense and firm with a hearty, lightly spiced, sweet flavour.
-The filling is quite traditional, however not too sweet to let the pumpkin flavour shine.
-Serve with non-dairy ice cream or whipped coconut cream and a sprinkle of cinnamon and nutmeg.
+The crust is quite dense and firm with a hearty, lightly sweet flavour.
+The filling is quite traditional, however not too sweet, but just right.
+Serve with non-dairy ice cream or whipped cream and a sprinkle of cinnamon and nutmeg.

 - 1 cup whole grain spelt flour

 - 1/4 cup dry sugar (Natural cane sugar, brown sugar, or Sucanat)

 - 1/4 tsp kosher salt

 - 1/2 cup coconut oil, melted OR Earth Balance, melted